subinayadhikary/LeDA/README.md

 # LeDA: A System for Legal Data Annotation
-# Details of Indian Penal Code (IPC)
+# Why did we choose murder-oriented documents?
-As we mentioned in this paper, we considered IPC 302 (Punishment for Murder) and some similar IPCs such as IPC 299, IPC 300, and IPC 307.
-Particularly we have considered section 299 to section 311 of IPC which is basically "of offenses affecting the human body" and we have discussed all of them briefly.
+As we mentioned in this paper, we considered IPC 302 (Punishment for Murder) and some similar IPCs such as IPC 299, IPC 300, and IPC 307, and most importantly maximum number of cases are related to murder that we have depicted by the following figure.
+In particular, we have considered section 299 to section 311 of IPC which is basically "of offenses affecting the human body" and we have discussed all of them briefly.
 In the Indian Penal Code (IPC), 511 sections are there and 23 chapters are there.
 Here we focused on Chapter XVI. <br/>
 ![ipc_3](https://github.com/subinayadhikary/LeDA/assets/50978159/e1f6674a-938a-4060-b0e6-a98054251c67)
 # Indian Penal Code (IPC) section details
 - *299.* **Culpable homicide.** <br />